MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/@assigning-teams-licenses.md

 You can manage Teams licenses for users on **Active users** page or the **Licenses page** of the Microsoft 365 admin center.

 - To enable Teams for a user, switch the toggle next to **Microsoft Teams** to **On**.
 - To disable Teams for a user, switch the toggle to **Off**.
-The user will no longer see Teams in the app launcher or homepage.
+When the license is disabled, the user will no longer see Teams in the app launcher or homepage.

-To learn more, see [Assign licenses to users](https://docs.microsoft.com/microsoft-365/admin/manage/assign-licenses-to-users).
+For detailed steps on how to assign licenses, see [Assign licenses to users](https://docs.microsoft.com/microsoft-365/admin/manage/assign-licenses-to-users).

 ### Using PowerShell